Regarding the species of fish that reside in each lake, all the lakes are stocked the same.

 Recently a few goldfish and Orfe have made there way into Ashmoor, and we have stocked plenty of Barbel and Chub, which swim freely between all the lakes.

 Fishing to the islands produces lots of fish, of course, but the margins should certainly not be overlooked!
-There are also a few remaining lily plants that fish love to hide around.
+There are 14 swims to fish from on this well established lake.

 Lake 2 is one of our most popular lakes.